mrexclamationmark/GNU-Linux-Configuration/README.md

 **Tweaks:**

-CFS tweaks: Tuned for low latency in a balanced way (To reduce processing overhead and maintain stablity).
+CFS tweaks: Tuned for low latency in a balanced way (to reduce processing overhead and maintain stablity).

 Filesystem tweaks: Pipes use a 2Mb buffer.

-Memory tweaks: Tuned to reduce CPU usage (giving more free CPU cycles for processing).
+Memory tweaks: Tuned to reduce CPU usage (giving more free CPU cycles for processing) at the cost of more memory being used.

 Network tweaks: Network buffers tuned to 2Mb (TCP buffers are statically allocated), using qdisc cake and TCP westwood to minimize bufferbloat (with the qdisc (OpenRC/Systemd) service).